JSv4/OpenContracts/opencontractserver/llms/README.md

 # - For structured_response: Default includes verification steps to prevent hallucination
 # - Any custom system_prompt completely replaces these defaults

-# The '''corpus''' parameter is required for document agents.
+# The '''corpus''' parameter is optional for document agents (use None for standalone).
-agent = await agents.for_document(document=123, corpus=1, config=config) # Use actual document/corpus IDs
+agent = await agents.for_document(document=123, corpus=None, config=config) # Or pass a corpus ID/object when available
 ```

 ### Conversation Patterns